Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 It would take a lot of courage for me to ask gay men about their opinions on BL.
 What if I offended them and they told me “Don’t lump us all together”?

 I came across a book titled Men Who Love Men (オトコに恋するオトコたち, Otoko ni Koisuru Otokotachi).
-In it, I read that Ryuu Susumu (52), the editor-in-chief of the gay magazine Barazoku, regularly answers questions about gay topics that might be difficult for straight men to ask.
+In it, I read that fifty-two-year-old Ryuu Susumu, the editor-in-chief of the gay magazine Barazoku, regularly answers questions about gay topics that might be difficult for straight men to ask.
 I wondered if he could answer the question “Do gay men read BL?”.